Decentralized-ID/decentralized-id.github.io/README.md

 ### What is Decentralized ID? [**^**](#Contents)

-The essence of Decentralized-ID is to create systems for identification that are not owned by any one particular organization, and global collaboration in support of interoperability among emerging technologies.
+The essence of Decentralized-ID is to create systems for identification that are not owned by any one particular organization, and global collaboration in support of interoperability among emerging technologies for identity.

-It's impossible to have a conversation about decentralized identity without discussing blockchain and self sovereign identity.
-Blockchain fueled longstanding efforts to create a privacy preserving internet-wide identity protocol.
-Self Sovereign Identity principles have helped to shape the narrative around putting the identity owner in control over their personal information.
+It's impossible to have a conversation about decentralized-id without discussing blockchain and self sovereign identity:
+  * Blockchain fueled longstanding efforts to create a privacy preserving internet-wide identity protocol, and inspired development of decentralized networks for online identification.
+  * Self Sovereign Identity principles (with some help from the GDPR) have helped to shape the narrative around putting the identity owner in control over their personal information.

 ---